Muhammad-Abubakar-143/Karmawala-International/README.md

+# Karmawala International

-# Youtube Clone App
+# Introduction

-Want to design a fully responsive and modern clone like Youtube.
-You can use this code to make it.
+If you want to create a fully responsive rice farm application.
+Then you can use this code as an example.
-Moreover you will learn about:
-1. API calls
-2. Data fetching
-3. Data Handleing
-and much more.

-## Tools
+### Tools
-In this project i've used :
 1. React.JS
-2. Rapid API.
-3. Tailwindcss
+2. Tailwindcss

 ### `npm start`